IIIF/api/source/api/presentation/2.0/index.md

 The requirements for the metadata properties are summarized in [Appendix B][appendixB].

 Other properties are possible, either via custom extensions or endorsed by the IIIF.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
+Other properties _SHOULD_ consist of a prefix and a name in the form "`prefix:name`" to ensure it does not collide with a property defined by IIIF specifications.
+[Services][annex] _SHOULD_ be used for extensions if at all possible.

 ##  5. Requests and Responses